Documents: Definition, Types and Preliminary Examination

 Collected standards.
 Drawn from the natural writings of the person before the dispute arose: old letters, bank-account opening forms, signed cheques, school-admission forms, government applications, signed property documents.
 Collected standards are usually closer to the natural writing habit because the writer was not conscious of being examined.
 A defensible QD report uses both kinds of standards, ideally 15 to 25 specimens spread across time.

 The leading case on the weight of QD opinion is Murari Lal v.
-State of MP (1980), where the Supreme Court held that there is no rule of law or prudence that the opinion of a handwriting expert must always be corroborated; the opinion can found a conviction if the court is satisfied with its reasoning.
+State of MP (1980)where the Supreme Court held that there is no rule of law or prudence that the opinion of a handwriting expert must always be corroborated; the opinion can found a conviction if the court is satisfied with its reasoning.
 The court repeated the caution in State of Maharashtra v.
-Damu (2000) and again in C. Magesh v.
-State of Karnataka (2010)
+Damu (2000)and again in C. Magesh v.
+State of Karnataka (2010)examine the reasoning, examine the standards, do not accept the conclusion on trust.

 Preliminary examination workflow